1. Home

 It seems like a fascinating contest between Japan and the Netherlands, who each topped their respective group at the 2022 World Cup.

-Netherlands are favoured by the bookmakers to top the group as they are on the ascendancy.
+The Netherlands are favoured by the bookmakers to top the group as they are on the ascendancy.

-In contrast Tunisia are expected to be eliminated in the group stage by the bookies.
+In contrast, Tunisia are expected to be eliminated in the group stage by the bookies.
 Although that is probably based on their tepid AFCON 2025 displays, beaten on spot-kicks by 10-man Mali in the last 16.

-Tunisia gave manager Sami Trabelsi the boot during the 2025 Africa Cup of Nations, and after the tournament replaced him with former France international Sabri Lamouchi.
+Tunisia gave manager Sami Trabelsi the boot during the 2025 Africa Cup of Nations, and after the tournament, replaced him with former France international Sabri Lamouchi.

-The European last-gasp qualifier is more likely to reach the World Cup knockout stage than Tunisia according to the latest betting odds.
+The European last-gasp qualifier is more likely to reach the World Cup knockout stage than Tunisia, according to the latest betting odds.

 Group G

-Teams: Belgium, Egypt, Iran and New Zealand.
+Teams: Belgium, Egypt, Iran, and New Zealand.

 Belgium have yet to win a major trophy, but they could theoretically start off at a canter and still win their group.
 This is a dream draw for Belgium boss Rudi Garcia, who only took the reins in January 2025.